 Analog loops (4-20 mA) are used worldwide, and HART communicators also operate over 4-20 mA loops.
 The HART communication protocol makes it possible to transmit digital and analog communication over the same channels, for example, between sensors and a control system.

-To know more about HART, you can read the Visaya Article on HART Communication Protocol
+To know more about HART, you can read our article on the HART Communication Protocol

 Advantages of the HART communication protocol

 HART communicators and HART modems are designed to communicate with field devices using the HART communication protocol.
 They are instrumental (pardon the pun) to the work of field engineers.
 These devices make our lives easier when we have to commission a field device or check the status remotely.
 Not having to climb a tank to configure a level radar is quite an improvement in the life of the field engineer.

 A HART handheld communicator is a remote device that gives access to a field device’s menu, allowing the engineer to change the setup and check data from the device.
 Sometimes we can also save the configuration and download it to a similar device but not all brands have this feature yet.

 Earlier HART handheld communicators (also known as handhelds) could only communicate with devices that use the HART communication protocol.
 Today, vendors offer compatibility with the most common communication protocols: HART, FOUNDATION Fieldbus, and even PROFIBUS PA, although the latter option is less common.

 To know more about Wireless HART configuration, you can read this article